TechTitans-UofM/techtitans-uofm.github.io/_posts/2023-07-19-Music Management System.md

 ### Basic Music Player Functions
 The ability for users to control the order music is played and mark a song as a favourite.
-> This feature is showcased in the Playlist Creation feature video.
+> This feature is showcased in the Playlist Creation and Favourites Playlist feature videos.
 {: .prompt-info }

 ### Playlist Creation
 The ability for users to create personalized playlists.
 {% include embed/youtube.html id='2u47CyFr0PQ' %}

+### Favourites Playlist
+The ability for users to have a playlist that contains all their favourite songs.
+{% include embed/youtube.html id='PeD-VLEnbGE' %}

 ### Song Queue
 The ability for users to add songs to a queue of continually playing music.
 {% include embed/youtube.html id='nUs6X-VgG7I' %}

-### Favourites Playlist
-The ability for users to have a playlist that contains all their favourite songs.
-{% include embed/youtube.html id='PeD-VLEnbGE' %}

 ### Music Library Overview
 The ability for users to receive a detailed informational breakdown of their song library.